 - Talk about remote learning boundaries and everyone's right to safety, allowing students to provide feedback and ask questions. - Provide feedback to students who are not following boundary guidance to model for other students, so that they are empowered to ask for boundaries to be followed.
-Some examples may include: - o interrupting others who are speaking, - o misuse of a person's preferred pronouns, or - o making offensive comments during the session. - Video cameras are permitted to be turned off by students to protect privacy (staff are required to have their camera on at all times and must maintain an appropriate environment); - If video cameras are on, the students and staff should be in an environment free from distraction; - Everyone should be fully clothed during video meetings; - Give reminders that images or content from remote learning should not be screen-captured or posted elsewhere for any reason; and - The chat function can be used to chat to the entire group, but should not be used privately between students.
+Some examples may include interrupting others who are speaking, misuse of a person's preferred pronouns, or making offensive comments during the session. - Video cameras are permitted to be turned off by students to protect privacy (staff are required to have their camera on at all times and must maintain an appropriate environment). - If video cameras are on, the students and staff should be in an environment free from distraction. - Everyone should be fully clothed during video meetings. - Give reminders that images or content from remote learning should not be screen-captured or posted elsewhere without the consent from all parties (if parties are minors consent must be obtained from a parent/guardian). - The chat function can be used to chat to the entire group, but should not be used privately between students.